isaaxite/deploy-posts-to-github-issue/README.md

 # 🚀 Quick Start

+The following is a quick start based on the premise of a new repository.

+You only need the following steps to achieve:

+- Step 1: init a configuration;

+- Step 2: Setting required properties;

+- Step 3: Write some posts at `<repo>/source/`;

+- Step 4: Publish your posts by `isubo publish`.

 ## 🛠️ Configuration

 Fist of all, you need to init a configuration file.And setting several required properties include `owner`, `repo` and `token` in the above configuration file.